simonjanousekk/mamlas1/README.md

     ```
     - the id's can change and can be found with : `lsusb -v | grep -E "idVendor|idProduct"`
       - soundcard should be index 1 and arduino MIDI index 2
+- even more fuckery comes when the USB sound card is plugged. they bug each other out, usually only one of them is working. current (kinda working) is shifing the indexes of both sound and midi devices.
+  - `/etc/asound.conf`
+  - ```
+    pcm.!default {
+    type asym
+    playback.pcm {
+        type hw
+        card 1  # USB Speakers
+    }
+    capture.pcm {
+        type hw
+        card 2  # MIDI Controller (if needed for input)
+    }
+    }
+    ```
 ## todo
 ##### software
 - [ ] signal change on position